LoGG3D-Net: Locally Guided Global Descriptor Learning for 3D Place Recognition: Experimental Setup

 \subsection{Implementation and Training Setup}

 The proposed network is implemented using the PyTorch framework and trained on 12 Nvidia Tesla P100-16GB GPUs using $ \mathtt{DistributedDataParallel}$.
 The TorchSparse library~\cite{tang2020searching} is used for sparse convolutions.
 During training, the ground plane is first removed using RANSAC plane fitting followed by down-sampling using a voxel grid filter of $10cm$.
 Finally, input point clouds are limited to a maximum of $35K$ points.
 To reduce overfitting, we apply the following data augmentations for training.
 Random point jitter is introduced using Gaussian noise sampled from $\mathcal{N}(\mu=0, \sigma=0.01)$ clipped at $0.03m$.
 Each point cloud is also randomly rotated about the $z$-axis by an angle between $ \pm 180^{\circ}$.
-Note that ground plane removal is not used during evaluation to speed up inference time as it does not affect evaluation performance of our proposed method.
+Note that ground plane removal is not used during evaluation to speed up inference time as it does not affect evaluation performance of our proposed method\footnote{The additional features from the ground plane are still well-formed (property in Fig. \ref{fig:hero_image}), and after aggregation, the global descriptors still remain discriminative due to the robustness of ePN \eqref{eqn:o2p_nlt} to feature burstiness \cite{9521687}.}.

-The dimensionality of the local features is set to 16 which results in a 256 dimension global descriptor for fair comparison with PointNetVLAD.
-In the local consistency loss $ \mathcal{L}_{lc}$, the margins $m_p$ and $m_n$ are set to 0.1 and 2.0, respectively.
-The local consistency loss is only applied to randomly sampled 5192 positive pairs similar to FCGF~\cite{Choy_2019_ICCV}.
+For a fair comparison with PointNetVLAD~\cite{Uy2018}, we set the same global descriptor dimension ($ d^2 = 256 $), hence the dimension of the local features is set to $ d = 16 $.
+In the local consistency loss $ \mathcal{L}_{lc}$, the margins $m_p$ and $m_n$ are set to 0.1 and 2.0 respectively, and $\lambda{_n}$ is set to 0.5.
 The quadruplet loss margins are set to $\alpha=0.5$ and $\beta=0.3$.
 The distances for sampling positive and negative point cloud pairs are set to $\tau_p=3 m$ and $\tau_n=20 m$.
 For $ \mathcal{L}_g$ we use 2 positives, 9 negatives and 1 other negative.
-We train our model using Adam optimizer with an initial learning rate of 0.001 and a multi-step scheduler to drop the learning rate by a factor of 10 after 10 epochs and train until convergence for a maximum of 24 hours.
+We train our model using the Adam optimizer with an initial learning rate of 0.001 and a multi-step scheduler to drop the learning rate by a factor of 10 after 10 epochs and train until convergence for a maximum of 24 hours.